 The District is exposed to various risks of loss related to torts, theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-Workers' compensation, automobile liability, and general liability coverage, and certain dental benefits contained within the District's cafeteria plan, are being provided on a self-insured basis up to specified limits.
+Workers' compensation, automobile liability, and general liability coverage, certain dental benefits and effective January 1, 2016 medical benefits contained within the District's cafeteria plan, are being provided on a self-insured basis up to specified limits.

-The District has contracted with an insurance administrator to administer the workers' compensation and dental benefits self-insurance programs, including the processing, investigation, and payment of claims.
+The District has contracted with an insurance administrator to administer the workers' compensation, medical benefit and dental benefit self-insurance programs, including the processing, investigation, and payment of claims.
+The District has entered into an insurance agreement for their medical benefit program to provide stop loss coverage on specific medical and prescription drug claims in excess of \$500,000 with unlimited specific annual or lifetime maximum eligible expenses per covered person including retirees.
 The District has entered into an insurance agreement for their workers' compensation plan to provide specific excess coverage of claim amounts above the stated amount on an individual claim basis and aggregate excess coverage up to \$25 million.
 For automobile and general liability coverage the District depends on the Florida Sovereign Immunity Act, Section 768.28, Florida Statutes, to limit its potential tort liability to \$200,000 per person or \$300,000 per occurrence.

 Property protection, employee blanket crime policy and fidelity bond, and other coverages deemed necessary by the Board are provided through purchased commercial insurance.
-Settled claims resulting from the risks described above have not exceeded commercial insurance coverage in any of the past three fiscal years.
+Settled claims resulting from the risks described above have not exceeded commercial insurance coverage in any of the past two fiscal years.